GardenWatch

 A Homestead Timeline

-Plant lettuce in a 9-pod system.
+Plant Lettuce in a 9-pod basic system.
 If available, plant two different lettuce varieties so you can compare growth, taste, longevity.
 Use 4 pods for lettuce and 2 pods for the aromatic of your choice.
 Do not add nutrients at this point and cover the empty pods with spacers.

-Plant Pak Choi in a second system.
+Plant Bok Choi in a second system.
 The size can be any that you have.
-Plant them in about half the pods you have avilable; in a 9 to 12 pod system, plant them in 5 pods.
+Plant them in about half the pods you have available; in a 9 to 12 pod system, plant them in 5 pods.
 Cover the empty pods with spacers.
 As before, do not add nutrients yet.

 Most lettuce and cabbage will sprout within the first week.
 Watch the pods and make a note of the day when the germinated seedlings first appear.
 This is the kind of info that will be different from what you can find on the seed packet and is the first information to write down in your gardening journal.